fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 - Wrap the component with several decorators
 - Change the behaviour of its component by adding new functionality before and/or after the component method is called
 - The decorator class mirrors the type of component it decorates
-- and ofcourse provides an alternative to subclassing for extending behavior
+- and of course provides an alternative to subclassing for extending behavior

 ##### Participants
 - Component
 Defines the interface for objects that can have responsibilities added to them dynamically
 - Decorator
-Implements the same interface (abstratct class) as the component they will decorate.
+Implements the same interface (abstract class) as the component they will decorate.
 It has a HAS-A relationship with the object it is extending, so the Component has an instance variable that holds a reference to the latter
 - ConcreteComponent
 The object that is going to be enhanced dynamically.
 It inherits the Component